 The 1140 Venues: Berk Hall and Colvin Hall

-Oliver Colvin Hall (1W) is located on the ground floor of the 1140 Boylston Street building.
-Named in honor of the late Oliver Colvin, a frequent Berklee concertgoer over a period of many years, the venue can accommodate 86 audience members.
+- Oliver Colvin Hall is located on the ground floor of the 1140 Boylston Street building.
+Named in honor of the late Oliver Colvin, a frequent Berklee concertgoer over a period of many years, the venue can accommodate 69 audience members.

 Beginning in the early 1980s, the 1140 Boylston Street concert venues were the first on-campus venues where students could perform.
 Housed in the original Berklee building, the venues underwent a major renovation in the mid-'90s and another minor update in the mid-2000s.

-Watch Alissia Benveniste perform her original song, "Let it Out," live at Berk Recital Hall (1A) here:
+Watch Berklee student Alissia Benveniste and classmates perform live at Berk Recital Hall: